Fading Gigolo

-Fading Gigolo is a 2013 American comedy film directed, written by, and starring John Turturro.
-The film, co-starring Woody Allen, Sharon Stone, Sofia Vergara, Vanessa Paradis, Liev Schreiber and Eugenia Kuzmina premiered in the Special Presentation section at the 2013 Toronto International Film Festival.
+Fading Gigolo is a 2013 American comedy film directed, written by and starring John Turturro.
+The film, co-starring Woody Allen, Sharon Stone, Sofia Vergara, Vanessa Paradis, Liev Schreiber, Loan Chabanol and Eugenia Kuzmina premiered in the Special Presentation section at the 2013 Toronto International Film Festival.
 It was given a limited release on April 18, 2014, and received mixed reviews.

 Plot

-Dr. Parker (Sharon Stone), a wealthy dermatologist, mentions to her patient Murray (Woody Allen) that she and a woman friend, Selima (Sofia Vergara), wish to experience a ménage à trois and asks if he knows a willing man.
-Murray, whose used bookstore has failed as a business, convinces his friend and former employee Fioravante (John Turturro) to take the gig, as both are short of money.
+Dr. Parker, a wealthy dermatologist, mentions to her patient Murray Schwartz that she and a woman friend, Selima, wish to experience a ménage à trois and asks if he knows a willing man.
+Murray, whose used bookstore has failed as a business, convinces his friend and former employee Fioravante to take the gig, as both are short of money.
 Soon, they build a thriving gigolo trade with Murray as the pimp.
-Murray lives with Othella (Tonya Pinkins) and her children, one of whom gets head lice.
-Murray takes the boy to Avigal (Vanessa Paradis), the attractive widow of a Hassidic rabbi, for treatment.
+Murray lives with Othella and her children, one of whom gets head lice.
+Murray takes the boy to Avigal, the attractive widow of a Hasidic rabbi, for treatment.

 Murray tells Avigal about Fioravante, claiming he's a massage healer who can help her, before taking her to see him.
 Being too religiously observant to even shake hands with him, she nonetheless allows Fioravante to massage her back.
 That touch, the first in two years since the passing of her husband, brings her to tears.
-Meanwhile, Dovi (Liev Schreiber), who works for Shomrim, a Williamsburg, Brooklyn neighborhood patrol, becomes suspicious and follows Murray.
+Meanwhile, Dovi, who works for Shomrim, a Williamsburg, Brooklyn neighborhood patrol, becomes suspicious and follows Murray.
 Dovi is in love with Avigal, but she does not encourage him.
 Fioravante and Avigal meet several more times, culminating in a kiss in the park.

 Fioravante is summoned to the long planned ménage, but he's unable to finish it.
 The two women cheerfully realize the truth—he has fallen in love.
-Murray is kidnapped by a group of Hassids, taken to a Rabbinic Court and interrogated.
+Murray is kidnapped by a group of Hasids, taken to a Rabbinic Court and interrogated.
 Avigal interrupts the court and confesses to violating the laws of modesty, but nothing more, explaining she was lonely.
 Avigal now accepts Dovi, but has him drive her to Fioravante to say goodbye.
 Fioravante tells Murray he is leaving, though he reconsiders after a café encounter with another beautiful woman.